PixelML/resources/README.md

       - Intel Gaudi2 (HPU) with 96 GB (Intel Habana Gaudi 2), tailored for Gen AI applications.

-    > Note: If you need dedicated hardware access, kindly let us know and we can provide you credits to spin up dedicated instances.
+> 💡 **Note**: If you need dedicated hardware access, kindly let us know, and we can provide you credits to spin up dedicated instances.

 ---